nodinosaur/JavaSealedUnions/README.md

 ## USAGE

 ### Generic wrappers
-This set of classes are provided to wrap any class regardless of its type.
+This set of classes are provided by the library to wrap any class regardless of its type.
 They come in flavours from `Union1` to `Union9`.

 ```
 public class Either<L, R> implements Union2.Factory<L, R> {